 Pro tip from the Hostfully Team: With the right PMS, you can set guest screening on autopilot.
 For example, from within Hostfully you can activate Autohost (a guess screening system) and NoiseAware (a noise monitoring service) services.
 The result is that when a reservation comes in, Hostfully sends the reservation data over and Autohost screens the potential guest.
 Then during the stay, Hostfully and Noiseaware work together to make sure your guests respect the noise rules of the vacation rental property.

 Be careful with your pricing if you use the advice provided by the big services like Airbnb, VRBO, and Booking.com.
 They’ll recommend a price for your rental when you list your property.
 But it’s often based on the lowest price available locally, not what your rental is worth.
 Instead, research your local competition and what they offer for their price.
-Then check that your rates cover all expenses that give you a return that makes it worth your while.
+Then check that your rates cover all expenses and gives you a return that makes it worth your while.
 You should also track your vacation rental property’s analytics over time to find any potential revenue-boosting opportunities.
-Whatever you do, don’t join the race to the bottom.
-People are always willing to pay for quality.
+Trust me, people are always willing to pay for quality.

-Pro tip from the Hostfully Team: Jenny makes a good point when it comes to racing for the bottom.
-In our experience, we notice that many smaller vacation rental management companies tend to shy away from dynamic pricing apps.
-If you’re not sure what those are, they’re a software as a service that scans your surrounding market and makes adjustments (or recommendations) to balance your occupancy rate with your average daily rate to boost revenue.
+Pro tip from the Hostfully Team: In our experience, we notice that many smaller vacation rental management companies tend to shy away from dynamic pricing apps.
+If you’re not sure what those are, they’re a software-as-a-service that scans your surrounding market and makes adjustments (or recommendations) to balance your occupancy rate with your average daily rate to boost revenue.
 Some services charge a flat fee while others charge a %.
 So no matter what your revenue model is, there’s a dynamic pricing app that’s right for you.
 Note that Hostfully has integrations with all the major dynamic pricing platforms.
-Turn on the integration and and both software will work together to boost your bottom-line.
+Turn on the integration and both software will work together to boost your bottom-line.

 Before your guests even set foot in your vacation rental, set yourself up for a 5-star review by making a great first impression.
 Take time to update your landscaping and ensure the path to the front door is swept clean and free from obstacles.
-In cold weather, he walkways always have to be shoveled and de-iced.
-In warm climates, water plants frequently and remove dead greenery immediately.
+In cold weather, the walkways always have to be shoveled and de-iced.
+In warm climates, water your plants frequently and remove dead greenery immediately.
 Every few months, wash your windows and check the exterior of the home for any maintenance that might be necessary.
 And keep in mind that your guests may be arriving after dark; check that there’s ample lighting from their parking spot to the entryway.
 Also, have you ever thought about putting together a welcome pack with little gifts?
 How about some flowers on the table?
 A digital guidebook with all the necessary info from check-in to check-out, such as wifi details, how-tos for appliances, etc., also goes a long way.